isomerpages/csc-corp/pages/terms-of-use.md

-<li>Without prejudice to the generality of Clause 2, you agree not to reproduce, display or otherwise provide access to LEARN, LEARN Digital Classroom (LEARN-DC), CSC Content, or Third Party User Content on another website or server, for example through framing, mirroring, linking, spidering, scraping or any other technological means (including any technology available in the future), without the prior written permission of CSC.</li>
+<li>Without prejudice to the generality of Clause 2, you agree not to reproduce, display or otherwise provide access to LEARN, CSC Content, or Third Party User Content on another website or server, for example through framing, mirroring, linking, spidering, scraping or any other technological means (including any technology available in the future), without the prior written permission of CSC.</li>

 <br>